My Search for a Cabinet Door Drying Rack

-When my painting business started doing more cabinet jobs, I realized pretty quickly I needed to change the system I had been using for spraying and storing doors.
-The old way I went about this process was to place cabinet doors on a sawhorse setup, sprayed two coats on one side, allow the paint to dry, and flip the door over the next day to paint the other side.
-The problem with this method is having to wait until the next day to flip the doors over to paint the other side.
+When my painting business started doing more cabinet jobs, I realized pretty quickly I needed to change the system for how I was spraying and storing doors.
+The old way I went about this process was to place cabinet doors on a sawhorse setup, spray two coats on one side, allow the paint to dry, and flip the door over the next day to paint the other side.
+The problem with that method is having to wait until the next day to flip the doors over to paint the other side.
 This method adds at least one to two additional days to a painting project.

-I bought two of the Door Rack Painter dry racks, along with one spray rack.
-With the two cabinet drying racks I purchased, I can stack a total of thirty-four wet doors for drying.
-Each rack holds seventeen cabinet doors.
-So far, I'm very pleased with the racks and customer service I received.
-I received my shipment in less than four days with no missing parts or damage.
+I bought two of the Door Rack Painter drying racks, along with one spray rack.
+With the two cabinet drying racks I purchased, I can stack a total of 34 painted doors, both sides, for drying.
+Each rack holds 17 cabinet doors.
+As a professional painter who does a lot of cabinet painting, this product has worked really well for me and paid for itself after one project.

 Does the Rack Actually Work?

 I own the spray rack and two drying racks, and I use them for all of my cabinet painting projects.
 These racks give me the advantage of being able to paint both sides of the doors on the same day.
 I save at least two days of labor by using this product.

 The shelving bars on the rack are curved downward, so when the painted back side of a door is placed on them, the door barely makes contact.
 When removing dry doors from the rack, some of the doors will have very tiny marks in the paint on the back side from the bars, but the marks touch up easily with a small artist brush.

 When you paint a door on the spray rack, the bars get covered in paint.
 You have to wipe the paint off of the bars with a rag before placing the next door on it, otherwise paint will smear onto the surface.
 I keep a rag handy to wipe them down each time.